 To be prepared for all seasons in the Netherlands, you should always pack sunglasses, an umbrella, and some warm clothes just in case.

-In our short visit to Delft, Netherlands, we enjoyed every aspect of the city.
+During our short visit to Delft, Netherlands, we enjoyed every aspect of the city.
 The architectural beauty will have you walking every alley, searching for all the city’s quiet corners to relax and admire its simplicity.
-You will want to stop in every shop to see the local goods and stop in every coffee shop, bar, and restaurant to try the local treats.
+You will want to stop in every shop to see the local goods and at every coffee shop, bar, and restaurant to try the local treats.
 This is one of those perfect essential spots you must do while traveling through The Netherlands.
 A day trip is excellent, all day is better, and overnight would be ideal.
-We have no doubt those canals are peaceful and stunning at night, like in Amsterdam.
+No doubt those canals are peaceful and stunning at night, like in Amsterdam.

 Find out for yourself by visiting Delightful Delft on your next adventure through The Netherlands.